-1. Disable any Enterprise fields on workstations that have these fields mapped.
+1. Disable any Enterprise fields on workstations that have these fields mapped (to prevent further occurrences of the issue)

 2. Run the below query to temporarily remove the project from the prdocument table.
 (For On Demand customers, please open a case to have this resolved):

-- The update will wipe out the views for the project, so when the project is opened from PPM after the update, the project will only open with the default columns.
-Users will have to recreate their views for the project, unless they have them saved in MSP.
-(This doesn't apply starting in the 14.2 new driver, as views are no longer saved.
+- Users will have to recreate their views for the project, unless they have them saved in MSP.
+(This doesn't apply in the new driver, as views are no longer saved.
 Users should always save the views on their MSP and switch to that view after the project opens).

 Run the below query: